alvsuut-buddy/Weather-Forecasting-ML-DL/README.md

 ## Experimental Results

-Based on the experiments conducted, the Machine Learning approach (specifically Tree-based algorithms) significantly outperformed Deep Learning on this specific dataset.
+Based on the experiments conducted, the Machine Learning approach significantly outperformed Deep Learning on this specific dataset.
 This is likely due to the tabular nature of the data and the limited dataset size, where Ensemble methods often excel over complex Neural Networks.

 | Model Type | Algorithm | Best Accuracy |
 | :--- | :--- | :--- |